decentraland/adr/content/ADR-219-static-entities.md

 ### PlayerEntity

 The `Transform` component (READ ONLY) of the PlayerEntity is updated by the renderer and cannot be modified by any system.
-All updates coming from the scene are be ignored and have no effect.
+All updates coming from the scene are ignored and have no effect.

 The `AvatarBase` component (READ ONLY) of the PlayerEntity contains player name, body shape URN, skin color, eyes color, hair color.